utcsilab/t2shuffling-sim/README.md

 ```

 ## Other things you can do
-.
-Make a realistic analytical contrast phantom (in image space)
+- Make a realistic analytical contrast phantom (in image space)
-.
-Compute a contrast synthesis matrix for the subspace
+- Compute a contrast synthesis matrix for the subspace
+- Simulate multiple TRs, driven equilibrium recovery

 # Contributing
 Contributing is encouraged.
 Please do not directly commit to `master`.
 Instead, create and push a branch, and open a